kimsammie/plagiarism/README.md

 * [PRIZM vs. Nxt](https://github.com/kimsammie/plagiarism/tree/main/Top3_Plagiarism/PRIZM_vs_Nxt) - 81 matched sentences.
 * [RealTract vs. Constellation](https://github.com/kimsammie/plagiarism/tree/main/Top3_Plagiarism/RealTract_vs_Constellation) - 15 matched sentences.

-**Disclaimer:** Note that the model detects potential plagiarism according to guidelines typically used in academia and journalism.
-No direct contact with the relevant project owners was conducted for further verification.
+**Disclaimer:** Note that the model detects "potential" plagiarism according to guidelines typically used in academia and journalism.
+No direct contact with the relevant project owners was conducted for further verification to see whether there was any collaboration between projects, etc.

+Please see the ipynb files for data exploration and cosine similarity results.

+I created a user interface using streamlit and hosted the web app using Azure.
+You will need all files in the "streamlit-azure-deployment" folder to replicate my implementation.